 Think Outside the Gallery

-Creativity is celebrated in its many forms with vibrant festivals throughout the year.
-Experience the local arts scene at Ridgway RiverFest, held the last Saturday of June, featuring the handiwork from the “Junk of the Unc” homemade watercraft race, as well as live music and youth art activities.
+Creativity is celebrated in its many forms with vibrant festivals and events throughout the year.
+Experience the local arts scene at Ridgway RiverFest, held the last Saturday of June, featuring the “Junk of the Unc” homemade watercraft race, as well as live music and youth art activities.
 Every Thursday evening in July, bring a picnic to Hartwell Park and enjoy a free line-up of live music in all genres during the Ridgway Concert Series.
-The Ridgway MoonWalk is a periodic art walk featuring Ridgway’s creative people and places.
+Enjoy art demos, deals, treats and fun around town at Ridgway First Fridays during the summer months.
 In mid-August, experience individuality and quality craftsmanship at the Ridgway Rendezvous Art and Crafts Festival, a juried arts-and-crafts festival.
-The last weekend of September, explore the unique Sneffels Fiber Arts Festival, which showcases quality fiber arts and clothing made by local artists, as well as classes and demonstrations.
-Reignite your own creativity at Ridgway Spirit Fest, Sept.
-21–23, 2018, with inspiring discussion, art, dance and music, as well as speakers such as Richard Rohr, founding director of the Center for Action and Contemplation.
+The last weekend of September, explore the unique Sneffels Fiber Arts Festival, which showcases quality fiber arts and clothing made by local and regional artists, as well as classes and demonstrations.
+Reignite your own creativity at Ridgway Spirit Fest with inspiring discussion, art, dance and music.
+Winter months bring more opportunities to experience art with the Independent Film Fest at the Sherbino Theater in November and Noel Night around town in December.

 Sip & Savor

-Around the corner, you can step into a former grocer and barber shop from 1894, that today houses Provisions at the Barbershop: a European-style café serving up gourmet dishes for both breakfast and dinner (hint: start with a charcuterie and cheese board).
-The True Grit Cafe is a Western, saloon-style restaurant that pays tribute to John Wayne and the film by the same name, one of many movies filmed in the Ridgway area.
-Newcomer Crumb Bakery and Café has already amassed a local following with its line-up of baked treats, creative salads and gluten-free and vegan options.
-The restaurant scene in Ridgway goes well beyond borders with exotic flavors at Thai Paradise, Oriental Chinese Restaurant, the Adobe Inn Cantina, Land & Ocean Costa Rican, Panny’s Pizza and Four Corners Cafe, with southwestern fare and a coastal influence.
+Plus, the restaurant scene in Ridgway goes well beyond borders with exotic flavors at Thai Paradise, Oriental Chinese Restaurant, the Adobe Inn Cantina, Land & Ocean Costa Rican and Four Corners Cafe, with southwestern fare and a coastal influence.
 When you’re ready to start all over again, kick off your morning with locally roasted coffee at Cimarron Coffee & Books and Exotic Earth Coffee Roasters or breakfast at Kate’s Place.